DomFord/ccgr-website/content/video/Roundtable Game Studies/index.md

 In this roundtable discussion, we try to answer these questions and more from a variety of angles.
 Enjoy a wide-ranging discussion on what game studies is, what it can offer us, and how it has helped us to better understand the role of games in society.

-Hosted by Dom Ford, a PhD student at the IT University of Copenhagen's Center for Computer Games Research.
-Joined by Associate Professors Daniel Cermak-Sassenrath, Hanna Wirman and Torill Mortensen from the Center for Computer Games Research, and also by Associate Professor Paweł Grabarczyk from the IT University's Center for Computing Education Research.
+Hosted by {{% mention "Dom Ford" %}}, a PhD student at the IT University of Copenhagen's Center for Computer Games Research.
+Joined by Associate Professors {{% mention "Daniel Cermak-Sassenrath" %}}, {{% mention "Hanna Wirman" %}} and {{% mention "Torill Mortensen" %}} from the Center for Computer Games Research, and also by Associate Professor {{% mention "Paweł Grabarczyk" %}} from the IT University's Center for Computing Education Research.